Because 'our' team played the better class of footie. From the age of seven to twenty-three we were on top. Not only in England but in Europe.

 As a result English clubs received a five-year ban from entering any European competition, thus ending a period of great success for English clubs in the European Cup.

-Tragedy again struck in 1989 with the Hillsborough disaster, at that year's semi-final of the FA cup in Sheffield with Nottingham Forest; after police refused to open a gate to relive crowd pressure, and 96 LFC fans were crushed to death, and 766 were injured.
+Tragedy again struck in 1989 with the Hillsborough disaster, at that year's semi-final of the FA cup in Sheffield with Nottingham Forest; after police deliberately refused to open until it was far too late, gates that would have relieved the crowd pressure that crushed to death 96 LFC fans , and injured 766.

 And though the fans have a chequered history, the LFC football philosophy that brought two decades of success on the pitch was very simple.
 Start in defence and work your way out from there.
 You do not go out to win, but not lose.
 A very subtle and challenging mentality to get right.